Bill Sheffield: Impeachment inquiry

-As governor, Sheffield was brought before a grand jury investigating a contract that had been awarded by the state amid allegations of favoritism and lack of due process in the awarding process.
-Sheffield was not indicted.
+As governor, Sheffield was brought before a grand jury investigating a contract which had been awarded by the state amid allegations of favoritism and lack of due process in the awarding process.
+He was not indicted.
 The grand jury report urged the impeachment of Sheffield.
 The report was leaked to the public after an anonymous source alerted the members of the news media that a waste receptacle in the court building in which grand jury deliberations had been held contained a copy of the report.
 After the report was leaked, deliberations about an impeachment began.
 An impeachment inquiry was conducted to determine whether the Alaska Senate would impeach.
 An impeachment would have led to an impeachment trial in the Alaska House of Representatives.
 By a 3–2 vote, the committee running the inquiry into Sheffield voted to send the Senate a report concluding that there was insufficient evidence against Sheffield to warrant an impeachment.
-Instead of impeachment, Senate opted to instead pass a resolution condemning Sheffield's gubernatorial administration for favoritism.
+Instead of impeachment, the Senate opted to pass a resolution condemning Sheffield's gubernatorial administration for favoritism.

 Later career

-After leaving the position of Governor, Sheffield served as chairman of the board of directors for Alaska Railroad from 1985 to 1997.
-In 1997 he was promoted to president and CEO of the railroad, where he served until 2001.
-As of 2008, he was on the railroad's Board of Directors as vice chairman.
+After leaving the position of governor, Sheffield served as chairman of the board of directors for the Alaska Railroad from 1985 to 1997.
+In 1997, he was promoted to president and CEO of the railroad, where he served until 2001.
+By 2008, he was vice chairman of the railroad's Board of Directors.